wasabipesto/themis/README.md

 ### Serve

 Subproject `serve` queries an external Postgres database with saved markets, calculates calibration points and Brier score, and ships it off to the client.
-Right now it only has a single route but it is extremely fast, usually completing a request in under 250ms.
+Different user-selectable options are deserialized immediately and applied to the SQL filter.
+A paginated endpoint allows third parties to query markets for their own analysis.
 You can find the API schema in the serve README.

 ### Client

-The `client` subproject is actually just a single HTML file that pulls a few scripts via CDN to build the layout and then queries the `serve` API to get data.
+The `client` subproject is a Vue project that is built upon deployment to be served behind nginx.
+There are only a few reused components, with most items being integrated directly into the view to allow for more flexibility.
+We use Veutify for basic components and the ChartJS library for plotting the visualizations.

 ## Roadmap